 The Vestal Virgins were the only Roman women who were exempt from “Patria Potestas” ie exempt from tutelage of their father and after their 30 year period of service also exempt from that of the pontifex/king/emperor.
 Until the reign of Augustus, they were the only Roman women who could exercise some civil rights, such as making a will.
 Later in time such rights were granted to a broader range of Roman women including those with three children or freed women (liberti) with four children.

 Below the Vestal Virgins (and possibly the Empress) we would have upper class matrons.
-Roman matrons had a number of moral duties and expectations as well as a clear social role yet with time several such women came to wield considerable power and wealth well beyond that of the common man.
-Clear evidence of this can be had from the numerous roman coins depicting women rather than men or indeed both.
+Roman matrons had a number of moral duties and expectations as well as a clear social role.
+With time several such women came to wield considerable power and wealth well beyond that of the common man.
+Some evidence of this can be had from the numerous roman coins depicting women rather than men or indeed both man and woman side by side.
 An interesting example is an aureus by Nero showing him and his mother Agrippina together.

 Independence was not limited to matrons alone: even the lower class women enjoyed the benefits of various forms of marriage and partnership which were developed through time and there are many funerary inscriptions which give clear evidence of financial independence even within the bounds of Roman marriage.
 A simple example of this is a typical piece of Roman plebeian art, a relief showing a family business in the wine trade, with the father and son looking after the trade and stores whilst the mother holds the scrolls of ownership and sits behind the business desk with money piled on it and dealing with the clients.